 Paint A Terra Cotta Flower Pot

-This terra cotta flower pot decorated with pretty designs using bold colors is perfect for holiday decor, party centerpieces, or just to hold a plant!
+This terra cotta flower pot painted with pretty stenciled flowers is perfect for party centerpieces, holiday decorating, a desktop organizer, or just to hold a plant!
 If this project doesn’t make you smile nothing will.

+I spotted the flower pot craft when thumbing through a craft idea booklet at Michaels.
+It was so cute I wanted to make my own.
+I veered from the plan on the brochure.
+You didn’t see that coming did you.
 The cool thing about crafting…you can make the project “your own”.
-Get the basic idea from Pinterest, a magazine, whatever, and go from there.
+Get the basic idea from Pinterest, a magazine, me, whatever, and go from there.

-Sounds like a waste of paint doesn’t it.
-See those little dabs of paint.
-It doesn’t take much.
-If the brush is relatively dry then you don’t get globs of paint under your stencil.
+When your stencil brush is relatively dry you don’t get globs of paint under your stencil.
 I just hate that!
-The secret to stenciling is a dry brush…..very dry.
+The secret to stenciling is a dry brush…..very, very dry.

 I really like this Folk Art stencil.
 Each little design is separate.
 You pull it off the clear paper backing and it clings to your pot or whatever surface you’re stenciling.
 Perfect for a rounded or curved surface.
 The stencil was easy to clean up too.
 Just took a bit of soap and water.